CIPFA North East Annual Dinner

 2017 Annual Dinner

-The Region would also like to express its gratitude to Sellick Partnership, ENGIE and Mazars both for their support of the event and their generous sponsorship which was key to the success of the evening.
+A charity raffle raised £520, to be divided between Save the Children, the charity nominated by the first prize-winner, Gareth Davies of Mazars and St Cuthbert’s Hospice in Durham.
+CIPFA North East would like to express its gratitude to Mazars, Engie and Sellick Partnership both for their support of the event and their generous sponsorship which were integral to the success of the evening.

 'The North East' was a theme of a challenging quiz set by George Clark, which stimulated much debate.

 Overall The Locomotion Suite proved an entirely appropriate setting for the dinner, which moved at relentless pace and never ran out of steam as guests’ discussions continued long into the early hours of Saturday morning.